theniceboy/pexels-mcp-server/README.md

 - `pexels-photo://{id}`: Access a specific photo by ID
 - `pexels-video://{id}`: Access a specific video by ID
 - `pexels-collection://{id}`: Access a specific collection by ID

+## Error Handling

+The server attempts to provide informative error messages for common issues like invalid API keys, rate limits, or missing resources.

 ## Attribution Requirements